-Directors must avoid any conflicts of interest with MetLife.
-A "conflict of interest" occurs when a Director's private interest interferes in any way with the interests of MetLife as a whole.
-In addition to avoiding conflicts of interest, Directors should also avoid even the appearance of a conflict.
+Directors must avoid, situations that may give rise to any actual, potential or apparent conflicts of interest with MetLife.
+A "conflict of interest" occurs when a Director's private interest interferes in any way (or appears to interfere) with the interests of MetLife.
+In addition to avoiding conflicts of interest, Directors must also avoid, even the appearance of a conflict.
 This Code does not attempt to describe all possible conflicts of interest that could develop.
-Some of the more common conflicts that Directors must resolve or avoid, however, are set out below:
+Some common conflicts are set out below:

-- A conflict situation can arise when a Director or a member of his or her family takes actions or has interests that may make it difficult for the Director to make decisions on behalf of MetLife objectively and effectively. - A conflict of interest can also arise when a Director or a member of his or her family receives improper personal benefits as a result of the Director's position at MetLife.
+• If a Director or a member of his or her family1 takes actions or has interests that may make it difficult for the Director to make decisions on behalf of MetLife objectively and effectively.